 How will I know if I have a place on a course?

-- We'll email offers in March 2017.
-If you change your email address between the time of applying and March 2017, you must tell us straight away so we can update our records.
+- We'll email offers in March and April 2019.
+If you change your email address between the time of applying and April 2019, you must tell us straight away so we can update our records.

 How much does it cost?

 - You are not asked to pay any fee until you have accepted an offer of a Headstart place.
 But once you have accepted a course place and paid the fee, this is not refundable if you change your mind.

 - Headstart courses in 2019 are offered at a subsidised rate of £385 for all courses, except Oxford and Cambridge which are offered at £435.
 Everything's included - tuition, accommodation, evening activities and meals, but not your travel costs to and from the University, which you must arrange.

 We may be able to offer you assistance, please check back later in September for more details.